briangmilnes/APAS-AI/apas-ai/rules/PythonExecutionRule.md

 ---
-**Rule Created**: In response to 2-hour debugging session caused by automated Python script modifications **Severity**: CRITICAL - Must be followed without exception
+**Rule Created**: In response to 2-hour debugging session caused by automated Python script modifications **Severity**: CRITICAL - Must be followed without exception **Scope**: Applies only to Python scripts that modify files (write, edit, delete operations).
+Read-only Python scripts for analysis or search are permitted without approval.